cajuncoding/ApacheFOP.Serverless/README.md

 - `KeepWarmCronSchedule` = `0 */5 * * * *` _(also required configuration for the KeepWarmFunction)_
 - `DebuggingEnabled` = `true` (Optional but very helpful once you start using it to return debug details in the responses).

-## Calling the Service from .Net
+## Calling the Service from .NET

 ### Snippet:
-Because I talked about follow-through up above, I'd be amiss if I didn't provide a sample implementation of calling this code from .Net.
+Because I talked about follow-through up above, I'd be amiss if I didn't provide a sample implementation of calling this code from .NET.

-Assuming the use of the great *RESTSharp library* for REST api calls, and the Xsl-FO content is validated and parsed as an *XDocument* (Linq2Xml)... this sample should get you started on the .Net side as a client calleing the new PDF microservice.
+Assuming the use of the great *RESTSharp library* for REST api calls, and the Xsl-FO content is validated and parsed as an *XDocument* (Linq2Xml)... this sample should get you started on the .NET side as a client calleing the new PDF microservice.

-*NOTE: Just use RESTSharp and avoid [incorrectly implementing HttpClient (hint, it should be a singleton)](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/)*
+*NOTE: Just use (RESTSharp)[https://restsharp.dev/] or (Flurl)[https://flurl.dev/] and avoid [incorrectly implementing HttpClient (hint, it should be a singleton)](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/)*

 Snippet taken from the [implementation here](https://github.com/cajuncoding/PdfTemplating.XslFO), in my PdfTemplating project but is also readily available as a .NET Client in Nuget -- more details below.